Interpolating quasiregular power mappings: Introduction

 \subsection{Background}

-Let $f: \mathbb{C} \rightarrow \mathbb{C}$ be an entire function, and denote $f^n$ as the function $f$ composed with itself $n$ times.
-The Julia set of $f$, denoted $J(f)$, is the set of all points where the orbit of a point, $\{f^n(z)\}$, exhibits sensitivity to initial conditions.
+Let $f: \mathbb{C} \rightarrow \mathbb{C}$ be a non-constant entire function, and denote by $f^n$ the function~$f$ composed with itself $n$ times.
+The Julia set of $f$, denoted $J(f)$, is the set of all points~$z$ where the orbit, $\{f^n(z)\}$, exhibits sensitivity to initial conditions.
 Its complement is called the Fatou set, denoted $F(f)$.
-The Fatou set is open, and it's connected components are called Fatou components.
+The Fatou set is open, and its connected components are called Fatou components.

 The nature of the singularity at infinity for $f$ gives a key dichotomy in the study of entire functions.
 If $\infty$ is a pole, then $f$ is a polynomial.
 Otherwise, $f$ has an essential singularity there, and $f$ is called a transcendental entire function.
 Transcendental entire functions exhibit many dynamical phenomena that do not exist in the polynomial setting.
 For example, it is possible for transcendental entire functions to have \textit{multiply connected wandering domains}, and entire functions with this property are one of the main motivations for this article.